luluonino/learn-design-patterns/notes/observer.md

 the weather data gets updated from the sensors located in a weather station and we'd like to distribute the weather info to a few weather display objects automatically.
-Here there is a one-to-many dependency relationship between the weather station and the displays.
+There is a one-to-many dependency relationship between the weather station and the displays.

 The interface `Subject` and `Observer` go like the following: